UWDATA515/uwdata515.github.io/projects.md

 * README.md file that gives an overview of the project
 * LICENSE file
 * [setup.py script](https://docs.python.org/3/distutils/introduction.html#an-introduction-to-distutils) or [pyproject.toml](https://packaging.python.org/en/latest/tutorials/packaging-projects/#packaging-python-projects) that initializes the project
-* doc folder that contains documentation (including the functional specification, the design specification, the technology review, and the final project presentation)
+* `docs` folder that contains documentation (including the functional specification, the design specification, the technology review, and the final project presentation)
-* python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with `__init__.py` files) and test files that begin with "test_".
+* python package folder (with the same name as the repository) that is structured as one or more python modules/subpackages (e.g., with `__init__.py` files) and test files that begin with "test_".
 * examples folder that contains examples of using the packages.
 An example is a step-by-step walkthrough of how a user would interact with your project - all the users that you've identified as part of your functional specification.

 ## Design Documents